Wildebeest/askbid/README.md

-**AskBid** is a decentralized search market on the Solana blockchain.
+**AskBid** is a decentralized search protocol on the Solana blockchain.
 It utilizes a novel price discovery mechanism to find the best answer for a user's query.

 Try it out at https://askbid.vercel.app!